nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. Unmarking a task that has not been assigned to any persons as not completed yet

    1. Prerequisites: List all tasks using the `listt` command.
 At least one task in the list.
-First task has not been assigned to any person, which can be verified by checking that there are no persons tagged.
-First task is currently marked as completed (green tick appears next to task title).
+First task has not been assigned to any person, which can be verified by using `findt TITLE` (where `TITLE` is the title of the first task) which should display an empty list.
+First task is currently marked as completed (green tick appears below task).
    2. Test case: `ummark 1`<br>
       Expected: Details of the task that is unmarked shown in the feedback message.
-A red cross will appear next to the task title.
+A red cross will appear under the task.
    3. Test case: `unmark 0`<br>
       Expected: No tasks are unmarked.
 Error details shown in feedback message.
    4. Other incorrect unmark commands to try: `unmark`, `unmark x` (where x is larger than the list size).